gansidui/minijson/README.md

 # minijson
-A mini codec for json.
-Implemented in C.
+A mini codec for json, and is applicable to embedded systems